Level statistics of one-dimensional Schr\"odinger operators with random decaying potential: Introduction

 In this paper we study the level statistics of this operator.
 For that purpose, let $H_L := H |_{[0, L]}$ be the local Hamiltonian with Dirichlet boundary condition and let $\{ E_n (L) \}_{n=1}^{\infty}$ be its eigenvalues in increasing order.
 Let $n(L) \in {\bf N}$ be s.t. $\{ E_n(L) \}_{n \ge n(L)}$ coincides with the set of positive eigenvalues of $H_L$.
-We arbitrary take the reference energy $E_0 > 0$ and consider the following point process
+We take the reference energy $E_0 > 0$ arbitrarily and consider the point process

 in order to study the local fluctuation of eigenvalues near $E_0$.
 Our aim is to identify the limit of $\xi_L$ as $L \to \infty$.
-Here we consider the scaling of $\sqrt{E_n(L)}$'s instead of $E_n(L)$'s.
-This corresponds to the unfolding with respect to the density of states.
+Here we consider the scaling of $\sqrt{E_n(L)}$'s instead of $E_n(L)$'s, which corresponds to the unfolding with respect to the density of states.
+This problem was first studied by Molchanov\cite{Mol}.
+He proved that, when $a(t)$ is constant, $\xi_L$ converges to the Poisson process.
+It was extended to the multidimensional Anderson model by Minami \cite{Minami}.
+Killip-Stoiciu \cite{KS} studied the CMV matrices whose matrix elements decay like $n^{-\alpha}$.
+They showed that $\xi_L$ converges to